NexPlayer/Android-SDK/advanced.md

 This is the sole constructor for NexStreamInformation.

 The parameters match the members of the class one-to-one.
-Generally, it is not necessary to call the constructor; rather, objects of this class are created by NexPlayer™ internally and made available through mArrStream-
+Generally, it is not necessary to call the constructor; rather, objects of this class are created by NexPlayer internally and made available through mArrStream-
 Information.

 **Parameters**